Stephanie McMahon: McMahon-Helmsley Era (1999–2001)

-In early 1999, at the suggestion of WWF writer Vince Russo McMahon debuted as the innocent and friendly daughter of Vince McMahon during an on-screen storyline involving Vince and The Undertaker.
-The Undertaker stalked and abducted McMahon at the end of the April Backlash pay-per-view, which culminated in him almost marrying her in the middle of the ring the next night on Raw, before being rescued by Stone Cold Steve Austin.
+In early 1999, at the suggestion of WWF writer Vince Russo, McMahon debuted as Vince McMahon's innocent and friendly daughter in an on-screen storyline involving Vince and The Undertaker.
+The Undertaker stalked and abducted McMahon at the end of the April Backlash pay-per-view, which culminated in him almost marrying her in the middle of the ring the next night on Raw, before she was rescued by Stone Cold Steve Austin.

 McMahon then began an on-screen relationship with wrestler Test, which led to a rivalry between him and her older brother Shane.
-After Test defeated Shane at SummerSlam in a "Love Her Or Leave Her Match", McMahon and Test went on to team together in a match on September 20, 1999, with the couple defeating Jeff Jarrett and Debra.
-The couple were eventually engaged, but during the in-ring ceremony, Triple H showed a video which revealed that he had drugged McMahon and taken her to Las Vegas, Nevada, where they were married in a drive-through ceremony.
-McMahon seemed to abhor Triple H at first, but at the inaugural Armageddon event, after Triple H defeated her father in a No Holds Barred Match, left with him after embracing.
-McMahon confronted Vince the next night on Raw and revealed the wedding was a planned event, which was a revenge plot against her father for the aforementioned kidnappings, thus turning her heel.
+After Test defeated Shane at SummerSlam in a "Love Her Or Leave Her Match," McMahon and Test teamed-up for a match on September 20, 1999, with the couple defeating Jeff Jarrett and Debra.
+The couple were eventually engaged, but during the in-ring ceremony, Triple H showed a video that revealed he had drugged McMahon and taken her to Las Vegas, Nevada, where they were married in a drive-through ceremony.
+McMahon seemed to abhor Triple H at first, but at the inaugural Armageddon event, after Triple H defeated her father in a No Holds Barred Match, she embraced him and left the ring with him.
+McMahon confronted Vince the next night on Raw and revealed the wedding was a planned event, which was a revenge plot against her father for the aforementioned kidnappings, thus turning her into a heel character.

 In late 1999, with Vince McMahon absent as a result of injuries inflicted upon him by Triple H at the Armageddon pay-per-view, Triple H and McMahon became the on-screen owners of the WWF, a period known as the "McMahon-Helmsley Era" (slightly different from the modern era of "The Authority") and dominated by the McMahon-Helmsley Faction.
 Triple H held the WWF Championship and McMahon held the WWF Women's Championship after defeating champion Jacqueline with the help of Tori and D-Generation X on the March 28 episode of SmackDown!
 McMahon successfully defended her title against Lita on SmackDown on June 6 and 16.
 McMahon reconciled with her father and brother at WrestleMania 2000 when they helped Triple H defend his title against The Rock, leaving Linda McMahon as the only fan-favorite in the McMahon family.